 This post has been updated to contain an affiliate link for Beautycounter.

-Katie Cavanaugh is a blogger and independent consultant with Ava Anderson Non-Toxic.
-Read more about Katie, visit the Mindful Healthy Life Contributors page.
+Katie Cavanaugh is a blogger and local mom.
+To learn more about Katie, visit the Mindful Healthy Life Contributors page.

 Jessica Claire Haney is the founder, publisher and editor of Mindful Healthy Life.
-She is a writer and editor and a co-leader for the Arlington/Alexandria chapter of Holistic Moms Network.
+She is a writer and editor and the founder of the Arlington/Alexandria chapter of Holistic Moms Network.
 See the Contributors page and Jessica’s Mindful Healthy Life Q&A for more on Jessica.